Kossit73/Broiler_chicken_Financial_Model/README.md

 panel stores values per scenario and supports multiple providers, model names, and narrative focus areas.

+### Configuring editable schedules

+The Streamlit app exposes every assumption and revenue table through a shared editor so users can tweak defaults, add rows, and apply yearly increments.
+When adding a new schedule or adjusting the defaults of an existing one:

+1. **Provide default rows** – pass a list of dictionaries (or dataclass instances) to `_render_schedule_editor`.
+Values are normalised via `_normalise_schedule_rows`, so the editor always starts with the supplied defaults for the active scenario.
+2. **Optionally lock columns** – use the `fixed_columns` argument to enforce read-only headers such as the category name while allowing other fields to be edited.
+3. **Seed “Add row” templates** – supply `row_defaults` to pre-populate new rows with sensible values (for example, a default note or the next period label).
+4. **Enable yearly growth** – leave `allow_yearly_increment=True` (the default)
+   so users can apply compound growth to any numeric column.
+The helper safely coerces the selected columns to floats before applying the increment.
+5. **Persist the edited data** – the helper writes the current rows back to `st.session_state` under the provided namespace and scenario key.
+Callers can consume the returned `DataFrame` immediately to refresh downstream calculations.

+Because the default rows are stored alongside their original snapshot, updating the source data automatically resets the table for new scenarios while keeping existing edits intact.
+See `_render_schedule_editor` and `_initialise_schedule_state` in `streamlit_app.py` for reference usage.

 ## Revenue schedules helper (optional)

 If you maintain a separate Excel-based poultry model, you can generate